-What are some important table manners in Japan you should avoid?
-Here’s a friendly guide to help you give the Japanese dining etiquettes your best shot!
-You’ll learn why are things done in certain ways and gain a better understanding of the customs.
+What are some essential table manners in Japan you should avoid?
+Here’s a friendly guide to help you give Japanese dining etiquette your best shot!
+You’ll learn why things are done in certain ways and better understand the customs.

 You asked, I’ve responded!
-Thanks to your inquisitive minds, I received a flood of questions as well as personal horror stories.
-So, following up to our articles on Japanese Dining Etiquette 101 and 20 Things You Should Know Before Visiting Japan, here’s my attempt of answering all of your questions, Part 2 of the Japanese Dining Etiquette guide!
+I received many questions and personal horror stories thanks to your curious minds.
+So, following up on our articles on Japanese Dining Etiquette 101 and 20 Things You Should Know Before Visiting Japan, here’s my attempt to answer all your questions!

-Note: Please remember that although etiquette goes beyond how to hold one’s chopsticks, it’s just a way of showing courtesy to others.
-Should you make a faux pas, it’s not the end of the world!
+Remember that although etiquette goes beyond holding one’s chopsticks or being deemed bad-mannered, it’s just a way of showing courtesy to others.
+If you make a faux pas, it’s not the world’s end!
 So don’t fret 🙂